NerusSkyhigh/experimenta_methods/README.md

 #### Exercise 06 - Charge Detector
 10 November 2020

 The purpose of this exercise was to apply Wiener's optimal filter to a charge detector in order to evaluate the minimum charge detectable.
 It gave a practical interpretation of both the PSD and Wiener's mean square error.
+It further helped in understanding how to interpret a noise plot and how to get the most information out of it.

 ---